The Unsolved Murder of Lindsay Buziak

 Location of the murder

 Lindsay’s body was found in an upstairs bedroom.
-She’d been stabbed multiple times in her head and chest.
+She’d been stabbed multiple times and likely attacked from behind.

 Investigators at the scene

 Police said the young realtor was lured to the home for a property showing by an unknown couple: a Caucasian woman, 35 to 45 years old with short blond hair, and a male, believed to be Caucasian, 183 cm. tall (six ft.) with dark hair.

 Sketch of the female suspect